What happened to your beautiful and healthy lawn? It’s supposed to be green, right?

 “Grass burning” problems are worse when dogs haven’t urinated for a number of hours — like first thing in the morning and when you get home from work.
 This urine is super concentrated and especially damaging.
 Try taking Sweetums for a walk during these times, instead of letting her outside on the lawn.

 Get your soil tested to find out for sure.
 If the pH is below 6, you’ll need to amend your soil.
-You can add lime to the soil to increase the pH value.
+If you roll your grass sod to the side, you may add lime to the soil to increase the pH value.
 Once amended, the grass should recover and begin new green growth.

 Weather And Mowing

-Your brown grass might just be responding to hot weather.
+Drought stress or summer lawn stress is one of the common reasons why your healthy lawn turns brown.
+Your grass might just be responding to hot weather.
 The grass may green up when cooler weather returns.

 Also, take care when you mow.
 Make sure your mower blades are sharp.
-Only cut about one-third of the grass’ height each session.
+Only cut about one-third of the grass blades’ height each session.

 Be consistent with this, and your grass stays strong enough to withstand the stress that causes brown patches.